prakashk0301/gradle-delombok/README.md

     plugins {
         id 'de.lukaskoerfer.gradle.delombok' id '0.2'
     }

+Additionally, the plugin requires a version of Lombok in the `compileOnly` configuration (which is required when working with Lombok anyhow).
+Therefor, this plugin is compatible with the [`io.franzbecker.gradle-lombok` plugin](https://github.com/franzbecker/gradle-lombok).
+You can also register the lombok dependency manually:

+    dependencies {
+        compileOnly 'org.projectlombok:lombok:$version'
+    }

 ## Usage
 Once the plugin is applied, you can create tasks of type `Delombok` to delombok source code: